Customer Due Diligence Checklist by Industry Sector

 - External events: new sanctions designation, adverse media coverage, change in risk classification of the client's country of residence

-- Periodic review deadline: based on risk level (semi-annual for EDD, annual for CDD, 3-5 years for SDD)
+- Periodic review deadline: based on risk level (semi-annual for ECDD, annual for standard CDD, 3-5 years for simplified)

 Automating CDD processes

 Manual verification at scale is expensive and error-prone.
 Automated document validation enables continuous verification of identity documents, detection of tampered or fraudulent documents, and cross-referencing against official databases.
-For regulated firms processing hundreds of client files per month, automation reduces processing time by up to 80 % while improving audit trail completeness.
+For reporting entities processing hundreds of client files per month, automation reduces processing time by up to 80% while improving audit trail completeness.

 Explore our pricing plans designed for different verification volumes.